hgeri95/async-spring-security-demo/README.md

 }
 ```

 If I run the previous test the result will be green.
-But what is the situation, if we perform paralell calls, like this:
+But what's the situation, if I perform paralell calls, like this:

 ```java
 @Test